jlchafardet/mad-libs-csharp/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License (GPL) Version 3.
+You can redistribute and modify this software under the terms of this license.
+For more details, see the [LICENSE](LICENSE) file.

 ## Acknowledgments